ibm-cloud-docs/assistant/dialog-overview.md

         This field is equivalent to the {{site.data.keyword.discoveryshort}} `filter` parameter.
 For more information, see [Query parameters](/docs/discovery?topic=discovery-query-parameters#filter){: external}.

-      If you add both a query and a filter value, then the filter parameter is applied first to filter the data collection documents and cache the results.
+      If you add both a query and a filter value, the filter parameter is applied first to filter the data collection documents and cache the results.
 The query parameter then ranks the cached results.

 1.  **Optional**: Change the query type that is used for the search.